 It's the default playbook across small-town North Carolina: skip the website.
 Just use Facebook.
-It's free.
-It's easy.
-Everyone's already on it.
+It's free, it's easy, everyone's already on it.

 In 30 seconds